 What you do:

-• I used our old display background but if you start anew you will need blue wrapping paper to fill up the display area.
+• I used our old display background but if you start grom scratch you will need blue wrapping paper to fill up the display area.
 Use one colour of two – a darker blue for the bottom part and a lighter blue for the sky.
 Also have a look at the sea birds display to see how I cut and attached the green sea grass at the bottom of the board.

 • Staple the seabirds to the wall – imagine where your focal point is in the display and keep that in mind when adding images.
 Where do birds look at, or where is something going on…… It doesn’t need to be in the middle but if you situate a point of attention, your display will make more sense

 • Pin the mermaids to the wall.
 Look from a distance to make sure they are in the right place.
 When they are exactly right you can staple them.
 Because I had two smaller size tails as well (and I hate to discard material) I used them at the end of the wall as if they were just jumping out of reach.
 Because we didn’t want to show the breast of the female mermaid I covered it up with a piece of her own hair (cut from a smaller size image)